Get started with speech in Microsoft Foundry

 • Azure Speech - Text to Speech: capabilities used to generate audio from text.
 For example, to create audio to help people with visual-impairments, or enable bots with natural-sounding speech.

-3. From the list, select Azure Speech - Voice Live to try out Voice Live capabilities in the Speech Playground.
+1. From the list of tools, select Azure Speech - Voice Live to try out Voice Live capabilities in the Speech Playground.

 Screenshot of how to navigate to Speech Playground to test Azure Speech - Voice Live.

-1. In a web browser, the Azure Speech - Voice Live Speech Playground should be open.
-In the playground settings pane, click through the samples and select Start with Blank to create your own assistant.
+2. In the Azure Speech - Voice Live Speech Playground settings pane, click through the samples and select Start with Blank to create your own assistant.

 Screenshot of Voice Live with GPT-4.1 Mini and blanck chat selected.